 The Court of Appeal approved the six principles established by the High Court in the case of R. (Brown) v.
 Secretary of State for Work and Pensions EWHC 3158.
 These are the principles which are relevant for a public body in fulfilling its ‘due regard’ duty under the PSED.
 The Court also confirmed some additional principles:

-- The equality duty is an integral and important part of the mechanisms for ensuring the fulfillment of the aims of anti-discrimination legislation.
+- The equality duty is an integral and important part of the mechanisms for ensuring the fulfilment of the aims of anti-discrimination legislation.

 - The duty is upon the decision maker personally.
 What matters is what he or she took into account and what he or she knew.